oxford-pharmacoepi/THIN_incidence_prevalence_colorectal_cancer/1_Diagnostics/PhenotypeR/README.md

 Your local shiny app is ready!

-Any problems with the repository or shiny apps contact danielle.newby@ndorms.ox.ac.uk
+Any problems with the repository or shiny apps contact patri.pedregalpascual@ndorms.ox.ac.uk